ksahlin/BESST/README.md

 ------------------

 ####  What aligner should I use?
-BESST requires only a sorted and indexed bamfile -- your favourite aligner can be used.
+BESST requires only a sorted and indexed BAM file -- your favourite aligner can be used.
 However, we have had the best experience with BWA-mem using default parameters on most data used in our evaluations.

 ####  What aligner options are good/bad?
 BESST only work with uniquely aligned reads for now (with the aim to extend it to consider probability distribution over multiple alignments).
 The uniqueness is detected in the sorted BAM file by looking at the flag.
 Therefore, it is NOT suitable to specify any parameter that makes the aligner output several (suboptimal) alignments of a read, and reporting the read as mapped to multiple locations.
 Bowtie's "-k <int>" (with int other than 1) is an example of a parameter that is not compatible with BESST.

 ####  My mate pair libraries contains paired-end contamination, what should I do?

 First off, always use an adaptertrimming tool.
-The trimming of adapters greatly improves alignemtns as both adapters, and chimeric parts withing reads (result of read sequence on different sides of the adapter), can greatly improve alignments and therefore scaffolding.
-We recommend any tool that can separate the paired reads types into MP, PE and unknown orientation based on identifying and <em>removing</em> the adapters (we have had good experience with the tool NxTrim)
+The trimming of adapters greatly improves alignments as both adapters, and chimeric parts withing reads (result of read sequence on different sides of the adapter), can greatly improve alignments and therefore scaffolding.
+We recommend any tool that can separate the paired reads types into MP, PE, and unknown orientation based on identifying and <em>removing</em> the adapters (we have had good experience with the tool NxTrim)

 ###### Few adapters found -> read pairs have unknown orientation
 In case the  you cannot single out any (or only a small fraction) of mate pairs based on adapter finding, just run BESST as default.
 BESST identifies MP distribution, PE contamination level and distribution by alignemtns on contigs.
 Do not specify -m and -s in this case as BESST has a relatively advanced inference of library characteristics (some of it from theory described in [GetDistr](http://biorxiv.org/content/biorxiv/early/2015/08/04/023929.full.pdf) ).

 ###### Significant amount of adapters found
-From the MP libraries we have worked with, we usually see around 30% of each of the three categories MP,PE and unknown and should be relatively normal (see contamination levels investigation in supplemental data in [NxTrim](http://bioinformatics.oxfordjournals.org/content/early/2015/02/05/bioinformatics.btv057/suppl/DC1)).
+From the MP libraries we have worked with, we usually see around 30% of each of the three categories MP, PE, and unknown and should be relatively normal (see contamination levels investigation in supplemental data in [NxTrim](http://bioinformatics.oxfordjournals.org/content/early/2015/02/05/bioinformatics.btv057/suppl/DC1)).
 In case you can single out approximately this amount of MPs and PEs: The paired end contamination can still help BESST scaffolding by providing short range links complimentaty to long range MP links.
 The usage of these information sources simultaneosly as partly described in [BESST-v2](http://www.biorxiv.org/content/early/2015/08/28/025650.abstract) improves scaffolding over a stepwise approach that BESST and other stand-alone scaffolders takes in case of several separated libraries.
-We recommend to use the full <em>adapter trimmed</em> library i.e., all MP, PE and unknown reads together, with original orientations preserved, in case the distributions on the PE and MP are distinctively separated and the assembly contains enough small contigs where the short-range PE can help (say N75 < mean of MP as an approximation).
+We recommend to use the full <em>adapter trimmed</em> library i.e., all MP, PE, and unknown reads together, with original orientations preserved, in case the distributions on the PE and MP are distinctively separated and the assembly contains enough small contigs where the short-range PE can help (say N75 < mean of MP as an approximation).
 See figure for an example of a clearly separated MP distribution.
 Notice that e.g. NxTrim will output all reads in fr orientation so the MPs will have to be reverse complemented back.

 ![Use additional PE-contamination](docs/figures/isize_narrow_cont.png)